ROBACON/mobspy/README.md

 	pip install mobspy

-And check out some example tutorial models in the docs/example_model folder.
+And check out the [Read the Docs for MobsPy](https://mobspy-doc.readthedocs.io/en/latest/).
+Some example tutorial models are available in the docs/example_model folder.

 # How it works